-The Mitsubishi ASX is a small SUV that is the smallest model in the Mitsubishi SUV line-up.
-It has been on sale since 2010, with at least four facelifts over the last decade to try and keep it competitive with newer rivals.
+The Mitsubishi ASX is a small SUV that was the smallest model in the Mitsubishi SUV line-up.
+It was on sale from 2010 until 2021 when Mitsubishi withdrew from the UK market, with at least four facelifts over the decade to try and keep it competitive with newer rivals.

 The most recent update to the ASX came in the second half of 2019, which provided a significantly altered look to the front end of the vehicle.
 The interior has also had incremental updates with every facelift.
 The ASX was given a five-star safety rating from Euro NCAP when it was launched, but this expired a couple of years ago and is no longer valid.

-The ASX has been praised for its off-road ability compared to most small crossover models, and the infotainment system on the latest model is competitive.
-However, the driving dynamics and engine performance have both been rated poorly
+The ASX was praised for its off-road ability compared to most small crossover models, and the infotainment system on the latest models was at least competitive.
+However, the driving dynamics and engine performance were both rated poorly, and overall the ASX was one of the lowest-ranked new cars in terms of media reviews while it was on sale.

 Body style: Small SUV/crossover